Counselling in Willoughby, NSW

 Psychotherapist, PACFA

-Jennifer is a Counsellor & Psychotherapist who provides individuals the space to be heard by a caring health professional in an accepting environment where new possibilities and life changes become an option.
-Jennifer works in private practice, is a Lifeline Counsellor and is a Clinical Supervisor at Canberra University.
-She works collaboratively with individuals, couples and families to achieve growth, change and new possibilities.
-Jennifer is a trauma informed therapist who utilises evidence-based therapy with people who are experiencing relationship issues, are stressed, grieving, or experiencing mental health concerns.
+I am a Clinical Counsellor & Psychotherapist who provides individuals, couples & families the space to work collaboratively to achieve growth, change, increased wellbeing and new possibilities.
+I work in private practice, as a Lifeline Counsellor and as a Clinical Supervisor.
+My approach is trauma informed and person centered, utilising evidence-based therapy with people who are experiencing relationship issues, are stressed, grieving, or experiencing mental health concerns.

 Do you struggle with relationship difficulties, from intimate partners to friendships?
 Whether it be from infidelity, monogamy or navigating ethical non-monogamy to dishonesty, trust, boundary setting or simply the courage to express your needs.
 Have you been deeply hurt in a relationship and at a loss as to how to heal and where to go from here?
 Do you need to break free of people pleasing patterns and the anxiety and guilt around being authentic to your needs?
 Do you struggle with the courage to express your needs?
 These are just some of the many questions that life throws at us and they can often be complex issues to unravel...